movementlabsxyz/MIP/MD/md-34/README.md

 ### D5: Communication of Fastconfirmation Certificates

-**User Journey**: Validators can communicate fascconfirmation certificates to users.
+**User Journey**: Validators can communicate Fastconfirmation certificates to users.

 **Description**: Validators communicate fastconfirmation certificates to users.
 The fastconfirmation certificates provide proof of the correctness of the L2Blocks.